-The systems allow each site to compare their results internally within their business and against comparable sites or plants, or a representative reference site and are set up to be able to obtain a comprehensive understanding of the key drivers for each facility or process type.
+The systems allow members to compare their sites’ performance results a) internally with other sites within their business b) with other anonymised comparable sites or facilities, or c) with a representative reference site.
+This set-up is designed to give members a comprehensive understanding of the key performance drivers for each facility or process type.

 They also enable the user to compare their results against better performing sites and identify the areas for improvement.
 Some of these systems also forecast the impact of additional technologies and what they may bring to a plant or site.

 As of 2020, all worldsteel benchmarking systems are available exclusively to worldsteel member companies.

 The CO2 data collection benchmarking system allows participants to report on a site-by-site basis to give an overall emissions intensity for the production of steel at that site.

 The worldsteel CO2 data collection methodology was designed with the input of many industry experts and is continuously refined.
 The methodology is described in the CO2 Data Collection User Guide.

 This methodology was used as the basis for the now published international standard ISO 14404:2013 – calculation method of carbon dioxide emission intensity from iron and steel production.

 The data is kept secure and confidential; data is only reported to members that contribute to the benchmarking system and only industry-wide global averages for the entire industry or processes are published.
 The aim of the project is to obtain a representative base level of emissions for the industry for the main process streams year on year.